Stockholm Student Health Services

-Important information about the Student Health Services and the Coronavirus
+Important information about the Student Health Services and Covid-19

-If you have questions regarding the coronavirus, please contact the health service on 1177.se.
+If you have questions regarding Covid-19, please contact the public health service on 1177.se or tel.
+1177.

 For information concerning the universities and institutions that Stockholm Student Health Services collaborates with, please see the relevant university's/institution's own website.

 Stockholm University students, as well as students from a few other universities, are welcome to contact Stockholm Student Health Services.